jamescasbon/notebook.js/README.md

 Now:

-* share URL broken on deploy
 * new notebook hint on where to type
 * play button position next to input
 * hint user playing non first cell on new notebook load
 * play all button
 * delete cell button
 * Table of contens udpate
+* show play/delete when active

 * play all